Azerbaijan's capital Baku is a Strategic Pearl of the Caspian Sea

 I have to admit: Baku is everything Beirut could have been.
 As a proud Lebanese, I acknowledge that it hurts a bit.
 That is understated.

 Azerbaijani President Ilham Aliyev has focused on establishing (upper) middle income, economic development, and improving people's literacy.
-Despite Western criticism of his long rule (since 2003), he has a clear plan to improve the lives of his people.
-That is visible wherever you go.
+Despite Western criticism of his long rule (since 2003), he has a clear plan to improve the lives of his people, and that plan is visible wherever you go.

 After succeeding his father, Heydar Aliyev, the nation experienced remarkable economic growth, primarily due to the progress of sustainable economic reforms.
-While the economy mainly depends on oil and natural gas production, Aliyev opened the door to foreign visitors, and tourism took a leap.
+While the economy mainly depends on oil and natural gas production, Aliyev opened the door to foreign visitors, and tourism leaped.

 Aliyev's - and his father's - rule could be compared to leaders of the Arabian Gulf's rich oil states.
 His foreign policies are best described as progressive.
 He is a strategic mastermind who knows how the geopolitical game is played.
 In the past decade, cooperation with the European Union was strengthened while maintaining strong economic ties with Russia.